-In fact, after dieting people will often gain back more weight than before they started.
+In fact, after dieting, many people will gain back more weight than before they started.
 This is because resting metabolism often slows down as – simultaneously – appetite increases.

-The paleo, keto, and raw food vegan diets are more closely related than you might think at first glance.
+The paleo, keto, and raw food vegan diets are more closely related than you might think.

 What these three diets have in common is that they’re both not eating the same things.

-Though paleo allows for meat and cooking – and raw food vegan does not – all three diets avoid processed foods, high fructose corn syrup, and hydrogenated soybean oil.
+Though paleo allows for meat and cooking – and raw food vegan does not – all three diets avoid processed foods, high fructose corn syrup, and seed oils such as hydrogenated soybean oil.

-In other words, the primary reason people get positive results from these eating regimens is that they avoid the worst foods from the standard modern diet.
+In other words, the primary reason people get welcomed results from these eating regimens is that they avoid the worst foods from the standard modern diet.